NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/3_spec_api.rst

 .. tip::
     Dataset or Attribute?
 It is often possible to store data as either a Dataset or an Attribute.
 Our best advice is to keep Attributes small.
 In HDF5 the typical size limit for attributes is  64Kbytes.
 If an attribute is going to store more than 64Kbyte, then make it a Dataset.
+Attributes are also more efficient for storing very small data, such as scalars.
+However, attributes cannot have attributes of their own, and in HDF5, I/O filters, such as compression and chunking, cannot apply to attributes.

 Link Specifications